casys-kaist/jos/LAB2.md

 </p>

 <p>
+Create a compressed [Team_Number].tar file containing all the files and sumbit in KLMS.
+Make sure that your code runs successfully in the given kcloud VMs.

 We will be grading your solutions with a grading program.
-You can run <kbd>make grade</kbd>
-to test your solutions with the grading program.
+You can run make grade to test your solutions with the grading program.
 </p>

 <p>
 <b>This completes the lab.</b>